PulmTools Student ABG Workflow

-2. Decide whether the primary disorder is respiratory or metabolic.
+2. Decide whether the main problem is respiratory or metabolic.

 Which PulmTools ABG resource should you use?